-Attribute name Format Purpose Sample Starting and ending stages 1 Two combo-box components allow users to specify the first and last stage of this simulation.
+Attribute name Format Purpose Sample Starting and ending stages Options: stages of the simulation Two combo-box components allow users to specify the first and last stage of this simulation.
 Stages coincide with module families.
 Starting stage shall not be posterior to the ending stage and, reciprocally, ending stage cannot be anterior to the starting one.
 Updates shall be performed to the current simulation definition (sequence of modules to be included) according with the changes of the limits.
+"Retrieval"